 The Company accounts for variable interest entities ("VIEs") in accordance with ASC 810, Consolidation ("ASC 810").
 VIEs are entities that lack one or more of the characteristics of a voting interest entity.
 A controlling financial interest in a VIE is present when an enterprise has a variable interest, or a combination of variable interests, that provides the enterprise with (1) the power to direct the activities of the VIE that most significantly impact the VIE's economic performance and (2) the obligation to absorb the VIE's expected losses and receive expected residual returns, or both, that could potentially be significant to the VIE.
 The enterprise with a controlling financial interest, known as the primary beneficiary, consolidates the VIE.
 In accordance with ASC 810, the Company consolidates VIEs for which it is the primary beneficiary.
-The Company reassesses its initial evaluation of an entity as a VIE and its initial determination of whether the Company is the primary beneficiary of a VIE upon the occurrence of certain reconsideration events as outlined in ASC 810.
+The Company reassesses its initial evaluation of whether an entity is a VIE when certain reconsideration events occur.
+The Company reassesses its determination of whether it is the primary beneficiary of a VIE on an ongoing basis based on current facts and circumstances.